snipe/bandinchina/README.md

-# Naming and shaming companies who kowtow to Chinese censorship requests
+# Naming and shaming companies who acquiesce to Chinese censorship requests

 Stand with Hong Kong!